Best daily deals

 Just press and hold the button to start pairing mode.

 It seems Marshall has specifically sought out the Android crowd.
 Hey, it’s nice to get noticed.
 The Minor III includes aptX and SBC codecs over the newest Bluetooth 5.2.
 Interesting is the lack of AAC support for iPhone users, a codec that’s bog-standard these days. iPhone users will have to make do with the lesser SBC performance with their devices.
-To contrast, Android users get to enjoy the consistent quality from aptX.
+In contrast, Android users get to enjoy the consistent quality from aptX.

 Unfortunately, even with Bluetooth 5.2, which ought to supply solid stability, the Minor III begins losing connection around 4.5 meters (15 feet) away from my device, without any walls or obstructions.
 Such a result is a disappointment compared to some contemporaries.
 So, keep your device close by.